 To learn how to navigate the pdf of this textbook, open the EGAP Writing navigation guide.
 See the back page to learn more about the creators of this material.

-English Writing-Listening Instructors Institute of Liberal Arts and Sciences, i-ARRC Kyoto University February 2023 What you will do in this chapter:
+English Writing-Listening Instructors

+Institute of Liberal Arts and Sciences, i-ARRCKyoto University

+February 2024